Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 1. Spin up a [Windows virtual machine on Azure](https://portal.azure.com/#create/Microsoft.WindowsServer2016Datacenter-ARM){:target="_blank"}.

-1. Disable the [Internet Explorer Enhanced Configuration](https://support.microsoft.com/en-in/help/815141/internet-explorer-enhanced-security-configuration-changes-the-browsing){:target="_blank"} to allow download of the rest of the pre-requisite tools.
+1. Disable the Internet Explorer Enhanced Configuration to allow download of the rest of the pre-requisite tools.

 1. Enable the [JavaScript](https://support.microsoft.com/en-in/help/3135465/how-to-enable-javascript-in-windows){:target="_blank"} to allow required lab specific features on the webpage.